lucia-auth/lucia/docs/pages/tutorials/username-and-password/astro.md

 ## Update database

-Add a `username` column to your user table with a type of string.
+Add a `username` column (unique) and `password` column to your user table with a type of string.
 Create a `DatabaseUserAttributes` interface in the module declaration and add your database columns.
 By default, Lucia will not expose any database columns to the `User` type.
 To add a `username` field to it, use the `getUserAttributes()` option.

 ```ts
 import { Lucia } from "lucia";